MichalLytek/type-graphql/website/versioned_docs/version-1.0.0/directives.md

 original_id: directives
 ---

-[GraphQL directives](https://www.apollographql.com/docs/graphql-tools/schema-directives/) though the syntax might remind the TS decorators:

 > A directive is an identifier preceded by a @ character, optionally followed by a list of named arguments, which can appear after almost any form of syntax in the GraphQL query or schema languages.

-But in fact, they are a purely SDL (Schema Definition Language) feature that allows you to put some metadata for selected type or its field:
+Though the [GraphQL directives](https://www.apollographql.com/docs/graphql-tools/schema-directives/) syntax is similar to TS decorators, they are purely an SDL (Schema Definition Language) feature that allows you to add metadata to a selected type or its field:

 ```graphql
 type Foo @auth(requires: USER) {